 By Monsi A. Serrano

-The Philippines and United Kingdom joined forces on the 1st Philippines-United Kingdom Economic Dialogue held on March 21, 2019 in Makati City.
-The initial meeting was led by Department of Trade and Industry (DTI) Undersecretary Ceferino Rodolfo and British Ambassador Daniel Pruce.
+The Philippines and the United Kingdom joined forces on the 1st Philippines-United Kingdom Economic Dialogue held on March 21, 2019, in Makati City.
+The initial meeting was led by the Department of Trade and Industry (DTI) Undersecretary Ceferino Rodolfo and British Ambassador Daniel Pruce.

-Ambassador Daniel Pruce expressed that the UK “remains committed to support sustainable and inclusive development in the Philippines and to enable programmes that encourage growing bilateral trade and investment”.
+Ambassador Daniel Pruce expressed that the UK “remains committed to support sustainable and inclusive development in the Philippines and to enable programs that encourage growing bilateral trade and investment”.

 With the successful convening of the inaugural dialogue, the Philippines and UK look forward to increased two-way trade and investments as well as sustained collaboration in concrete and mutually beneficial economic cooperation initiatives.